-At 31 December 2015 and 2014, the Company's share capital amounted to €18,030 thousand and consisted of 3,000,000 fully subscribed and paid in ordinary registered shares with a par value of €6.01 each.
+At 31 December 2016 and 2015, the Company's share capital amounted to €18,030 thousand and consisted of 3,000,000 fully subscribed and paid in ordinary registered shares with a par value of €6.01 each.
 All shares representing share capital have the same rights and are not listed on the stock exchange.

-The sole shareholder of the Company at 31 December 2015 and 2014 was Bolsas y Mercados Españoles Sociedad Holding de Mercados y Sistemas Financieros, S.A.
+The sole shareholder of the Company at 31 December 2016 and 2015 was Bolsas y Mercados Españoles Sociedad Holding de Mercados y Sistemas Financieros, S.A.
 The Company is, therefore, subject to the regime governing single member companies.
 It has disclosed its single member status to the Companies Register.
 Under this regime, the Company must, inter alia, disclose agreements with its Sole Shareholder in the notes to the financial statement.
-In this respect, in early 2014, the Company entered into an agreement with BME to oversee the handling of personal data pursuant to the startup of the whistleblowing channel of the Crime Prevention System.
-Additionally, in 2015 it complied with the agreement with Bolsas y Mercados Españoles with regard to the provision of management support, administration and management services for the Company (Note 15).
+In this respect, in early 2014, the Company entered into an agreement with BME to oversee the handling of personal data pursuant to the start up of the whistleblowing channel of the Crime Prevention System.
+In 2016, the Company entered into an agreement with BME relating to the provision of management support, administration and management services for the Company (Note 15), as well as a contract for the processing of personal data relating to the management of its human resources.